alozano-77/AWS-SAA-C02-Course/README.md

 #### AMI (Server Image)

-AMI can use used to create an instance or created from an instance.
+AMI can be used to create an instance or can be created from an instance.
 AMIs in one region are not available from other regions.

 Contains: